Link to our HOME page

 A Royal warrant for this design was granted on March 17 1969.

-Black Swan used as a faunal emblem since 1973
+The black swan (Cygnus atratus)has been used as a faunal emblem since 1973.

-Numbat or Banded ant eater (Myrmecbius fasciatus.)
-Adopted October 2nd 1973.
+Numbat or Banded ant eater (Myrmecbius fasciatus.)was adopted as a faunal emblem on October 2nd 1973.

-Red and green kangaroo paw (Anigozanthos manglesii) used since 1960.
+The red and green kangaroo paw (Anigozanthos manglesii) has been used as the floral emblem since 1960.

 The Gogo formation is part of the remains of a giant coral reef system that exists in the Fitzroy Crossing region of W.A.
 The sediments laid down for these formations are about 375 million years old and contain many well preserved fossils of fishes.
 These are some of the best preserved early fish fossils in the world.